Ololade Saromi

 - Asset finance / finance leasing.

-- Invoice finance and factoring.
+- Invoice discounting and factoring.

 - Breaches of FSMA 2000.